This comparison simply includes all savings accounts.

 Why we like it: Earn rewards of up to £180 a year when you bank with Barclays - Get an annual loyalty reward of £84 plus £60 on your Barclays residential mortgage and £36 on your Barclays home and contents insurance.
 Start earning rewards with a monthly £3 fee based on £800 paid into your account and 2 direct debits paid out every month

 Understanding current account interest rates

-Current accounts interest rates vary considerably, but some current accounts pay highly attractive rates of interest – often better than many dedicated savings account.
+Current accounts' interest rates vary considerably, but some current accounts pay highly attractive rates of interest – often better than many dedicated savings accounts.

 The drawback is that current accounts tend to have relatively low deposit limits above which you will earn no interest.
 It is therefore usually sensible to keep as much of your savings as possible in a high-interest current account, then put the rest in a different current account or other type of savings account.

-Current account generally have two different interest rates – the one they charge you when you are in credit and the one you pay when you are overdrawn.
-Different current accounts are likely to be more appealing that others depending on whether you tend to be in credit or not most of them time.
+Current accounts generally have two different interest rates – the one they charge you when you are in credit and the one you pay when you are overdrawn.
+Different current accounts are likely to be more appealing than others depending on whether you tend to be in credit or not most of them time.

 AER versus APR